hedrickbt/godot-hair/sol-9-pitfall-birdie-a/readme.txt

 3. Click on the collision | Shape | [empty]
 	a.
 New RectangleShape2D
 	b.
-Resize the circle with your mouse by pulling on the outer dots.
+Resize the rectangle with your mouse by pulling on the outer dots.
 	c.
 Inspector | Node2D | Transform | Position
 		i.  x: 0
 		ii. y: 0